The History of East Alvarado Historic District In Phoenix, Arizona

 The East Alvarado Ranch Becomes Ubiquitous

 East Alvarado historic district history evidences the emergence of an architectural form that would come to epitomize the modern American West.
 From its origins in the late 1930’s, the Ranch Style house reflected the economics of the times.
-Simplicity and adaptability of size and layout allowed the style to flourish, particularly in Phoenix where it would become the dominant design of the 1940’s and beyond.
+As a result, simplicity and adaptability of size and layout allowed the style to flourish.
+This was particularly in Phoenix where it would become the dominant design of the 1940’s and beyond.

-The neighborhood of East Alvarado stands as testimony to a period of critical transition in the residential architecture of Phoenix – a model for the “suburban ranch” neighborhoods that would follow.
+The neighborhood of East Alvarado stands as testimony to a period of critical transition in the residential architecture of Phoenix.
+It was a model for the “suburban ranch” neighborhoods that would follow.

 Historical Information provided courtesy: Historic Preservation Office of the City of Phoenix Neighborhood Services Department 200 West Washington Street Phoenix, Arizona 85003 (602) 261-8699Let's Get Social!